rajakolluru/cheniledocs.github.io/pages/chenile/035-request-processing.md

 ### ServiceInvoker
 This processor actually invokes the service.
 The service that needs to be invoked has already been identified by the Service Reference chooser above.

+## Interceptor Chain
+Chenile uses an OWIZ based interception framework to configure the service and interceptors that need to be applied.

+## Controller - Service Separation
+The service class must be separated from the controller.
+Controllers provide the entry point for all requests.
+Spring provides a controller that supports HTTP end points.
+A URL is mapped to the operation within a controller using standard Spring post annotations such as @GetMapping, @PostMapping etc.

+Chenile provides two ways to configure the Spring processing pipeline:
+1. Use a Spring controller to configure the entry point for HTTP requests.
+Use standard Spring annotations to configure the controller.
+Add additional Chenile annotations to configure policies for the service.
+2. Use a JSON to completely configure the service end to end.
+Let Chenile provide the controller to intercept all HTTP requests.

+## Chenile Entry Point
+Ultimately, all requests converge to a common internal entry point called Chenile Entry Point.
+From this point onwards, Chenile provides a Chenile Highway with all the interceptors and the service woven into it.
+The entire request context is put into a [Chenile Exchange object](exchange).

+## Chenile Interceptor
+Each interceptor in the Chenile Highway must extend from ChenileInterceptorBase.
+This class provides convenience methods to perform pre or post processing.
+It also contains methods that allow the interceptor to be bypassed in case the request does not have to be intercepted.
+The exchange provides access to the entire configuration for the service.
+ChenileInterceptorBase has convenience methods that extract the configuration information from the exchange.